SEAMEN / SEE MEN / SEMEN

 Fireworks’ significance in the queer cinema canon and the countless works it inspired cannot be understated.
 The film’s subversive quality may seem tamer today when explicitness is afforded to contemporary queer films versus Anger’s heavily metaphorical imagery.
 Yet, Fireworks remains potent in portraying desires and dreams that linger in the minds of

 queer men that came before and after him.
 “A dissatisfied dreamer awakes, goes out in the night seeking a `light’ and is drawn through the needle’s eye,” Anger said years later, recalling the film’s synopsis.
 “A dream of a dream, he returns to bed less empty than before.”

 [SEAMEN / SEE MEN / SEMEN is featured along with five other film essays in the Club Jewel Box zine, commissioned as part of a special Flaming Classics event featuring numerous avant-garde shorts and features.
-To read the rest, get a limited edition copy here.]
+You can read the rest here.]

 Caden Mark Gardner is a freelance film writer based in Schenectady, NY.
 He is collaborating with fellow film critic Willow Maclay on the history of depiction and representation of transgender people in film for an upcoming book called Corpses, Fools, & Monsters: An Examination of Transgender Cinema.